keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 ##  The Challenges

 Detecting offline devices might sound quite trivial, but if you continue to add zero's to the requirements it becomes more and more complex.
 This blogpost assumes 1.000.000 connected devices that emit 1 message every 10 minutes (that is ±1.600 per second) via Azure EventGrid, Azure Event Hubs, Azure IoT Hub or an Azure Queue Storage.
-With these numbers, you start to run into challenges, for example...
+With these numbers you start to run into challenges.
+For example...

 ### No message is no trigger